 While organizations keep embracing cloud computing and the number of cloud providers continues to grow, it becomes tricky to control spending.
 Companies leverage various approaches like a multi-cloud or hybrid strategy to manage their IT environments, which often adds even more challenges to planning cloud costs and requires more optimization effort.

-Top cloud challenges for companies in 2023
+Top priorities for companies in 2024

 Source: Flexera